EpsilonSN/.github/profile/README.md

 ## Greetings ;)

-This repository holds projects made by the Epsilon Server Network and members of the community.
+**This repository holds projects made by the Epsilon Server Network and members of the community.
-We thank all responsible on making it possible for us.
+We thank all responsible on making them possible.**

 https://linktr.ee/epsilonsn